SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 ## Business perspective:

 Interruption of connectivity can happen due to the failure of some nodes in a telecommunication network.
 Ensuring reliable network connectivity is curial since it can harm the brand of the company if it happens repetitively.
-For this purpose, the engineers should conduct preventive maintenance actions on different nodes of the network that are spread on an expansive area.
+For this purpose, maintenance engineers must conduct preventive actions periodically on different nodes of the network that are spread out throughout an expansive area.
+Tasks prioritatzation is a key here !

 The challenge here for the maintenance managers is to prioritize the nodes with the highest fault severity level 1, 2, or 3 (imagine these nodes are in different locations, it's very time consuming).

 This is a multi-class problem with a tricky dataset (The meaning of the features is not easily clear from the beginning unless you are experienced in the field).

-This a great classifier with a single model with automatic tuning pipeline and some features engineering techniques.
+This is a great classifier with a single model and automatic tuning pipeline and some features engineering techniques.